JR-G/CV/README.md

 - Cut processing time from two working days to two hours and drastically reduced manual errors by automating the upload of third-party expense card data.
 Achieved by deploying an ETL backend Python service to send API requests (Requests Python Library), map the data using Pandas and then prepare a NetSuite Journal which could be passed to a Golang service using an RPC.

 - Achieved further time savings by automating the quarterly intraday liquidity returns for the bank.
 Coordinating with the Regulatory, Engineering and Data team to consolidate multiple payment schemes using SQL, BigQuery and dbt.
-Reducing the process from four working days to half a day.
+Reducing the process from four working days to half a day.<br></br>

 **Amber Infrastructure Group** | September 2017 - May 2019
 **Project Accountant**